jimthoburn/picture-gallery/README.markdown

 ### Quick start

-To create your own gallery, you can open this project in a [codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template#creating-a-codespace-from-a-template-repository) on GitHub or [remix](https://glitch.com/edit/#!/picture-gallery?path=glitch_README.markdown) on Glitch 🎏
+To create your own gallery, you can open this project in a [codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template#creating-a-codespace-from-a-template-repository) on GitHub.

 ### <span id="setting-up"></span> Setting up a local environment